 Finding The Correct Breast Pump Flange Size

 Motif’s goal is to help mom have the most comfortable pumping journey possible.
 Our handy flange sizing chart helps you determine your best fit.
 Be sure to review each size option to choose the one that will fit best.

 Flanges are sized in millimeters (mm).
-It should be slightly larger than the nipple measurement to allow for movement.
-Its also important to measure BOTH nipples, as just like in breast size, symmetry is not always part of the equation.
+Again, it should be slightly larger than the nipple measurement to allow for movement.
+It’s also important to measure BOTH nipples, as just like in breast (and bra) size, symmetry is not always part of the equation.

 - If you measured up to 17mm you’ll fit in a 21mm flange.

 - If you measure up to 22mm use size 24mm.

 - If you measured up to 23mm select size 27mm.

 - If you measured up to 26mm use 30mm.

 - If you measured up to 32 mm use size 36 mm.